ayushghosh-123/Java-A-Z/oops/encapsulation/encapsul.md

 Encapsulation in Java is one of the core concepts of **Object-Oriented Programming (OOP)**.

-It means **wrapping (or bundling) the data (variables) and the methods (functions) that operate on that data into a single unit (class)**, while restricting direct access to some of the object’s components.
+It means **wrapping  the data (variables) and the methods (functions) that operate on that data into a single unit (class)**, while restricting direct access to some of the object’s components.

 👉 In simple words:

 Encapsulation is about **hiding the internal details** of how an object works and only exposing what is necessary through methods (getters/setters).